aniketsona23/Navina/a11ypal_backend/README.md

 # A11yPal Django Backend

-A comprehensive Django REST API backend for the A11yPal accessibility mobile application.
+A comprehensive Django REST API backend for the A11yPal/Navina accessibility mobile application.
+This backend serves the Flutter app in `nayati_flutter`.

 ## 🚀 Features